 If you used the actual dimensions, students should arrive at a final answer of 800 donuts.

-Here are some possible tools and representations I’ve observed when using this task with students and teachers.
+Here are some possible tools and representations I’ve observed and I now model when I’ve used this task with students and teachers.
 Hopefully, you see some of them in your classroom.
 If not, what a great opportunity to expose students to new strategies and representations to broaden their mathematical perspective.

 Multiplication Strategy #1 – Using 100 Flats as 4 Groups of 25